-The Emergency Medical Treatment and Active Labor Act (EMTALA) requires that for all patients who present to the Emergency Department, the Hospital must, at a minimum, provide for an appropriate medical screening examination within the capability of the hospital's emergency department, including ancillary services routinely available to the emergency department, to determine whether or not an emergency medical condition exists.
-The Hospital policy is "EMTALA (Emergency Medical Treatment and Active Labor Act)".
+The Emergency Medical Treatment and Active Labor Act (EMTALA) requires that for all patients who present to the Emergency Department, the Hospital must, at a minimum, provide for an appropriate medical screening examination within the capability of the Hospital's Emergency Department, including ancillary services routinely available to the Emergency Department, to determine whether or not an emergency medical condition exists, meaning either (a) the patient suffers from a medical condition manifesting itself by acute symptoms of sufficient severity that the absence of immediate medical attention would place the patient's health in jeopardy, or (b) in the case of a pregnant woman, she is experiencing contractions.
+Pregnant patients, greater than twenty (20) weeks' gestation, with a primary obstetrical complaint can have their medical screening exam done in the obstetrics area.
+EMTALA requirements are outlined in Hospital policy "Emergency Medical Treatment and Labor Act (EMTALA)."